-As computers have become more capable and less expensive, it became possible to consider more computationally demanding approaches to rendering, which in turn has made physically based approaches viable.
+As computers have become more capable and less expensive, it has become possible to consider more computationally demanding approaches to rendering, which in turn has made physically based approaches viable.
 This progression is neatly explained by Blinn’s law: “as technology advances, rendering time remains constant.”

 Physically based approaches to rendering started to be seriously considered by graphics researchers in the 1980s.
 Whitted’s paper (1980) introduced the idea of using ray tracing for global lighting effects, opening the door to accurately simulating the distribution of light in scenes.
 The rendered images his approach produced were markedly different from any that had been seen before, which spurred excitement about this approach.

 Another notable early advancement in physically based rendering was Cook and Torrance’s reflection model (1981, 1982), which introduced microfacet reflection models to graphics.
 Among other contributions, they showed that accurately modeling microfacet reflection made it possible to render metal surfaces accurately; metal was not well rendered by earlier approaches.